spirosrap/flyingcar/README.md

 * P1: Backyard Flyer - Learn how to control a drone (Introduction)  :heavy_check_mark:
 * P2: 3D Motion Planning - Learn how to control a drone in a complex urban environment :heavy_check_mark:
 * P3: Control of a 3D Quadrotor :heavy_check_mark:
-* P4: Developing the estimation portion of the controller :construction:
+* P4: Developing the estimation portion of the controller :heavy_check_mark:

 ## Term 2